 (here $[\cdot]$ denotes concentration).
-Most prior schemes for molecular computation depend on specific values of the kinetic constants: the formulas that they compute include the k's.
+Most prior schemes for molecular computation depend on specific values of the kinetic constants (the k's associated with each reaction.)
 This limits the applicability since the kinetic constants are not constant at all; they depend on factors such as cell volume and temperature.
-So the results of the computation are not robust.